대메뉴 바로가기 본문 바로가기

 Technologies needed for Moon & deep-space exploration secured

 The lunar orbit exploration through a test lunar orbiter (KPLO, Korea Pathfinder Lunar Orbiter) requires space probe design and production technology to endure missions in an extreme lunar environment, navigation, and control technology for a precise flight to the Moon, and lunar orbit entry technology.
 KARI aims to secure deep-space communication technologies such as establishing a large deep-space antenna capable of tracking and communicating with the orbiter to overcome signal sensitivity deterioration due to the distance between the Earth and Moon; technology for developing an orbiter applying a light-weight design, large capacity propulsion system technology; and technology for navigation to the Moon.
 NASA of the U.S. is supporting deep-space communication and navigation technology.
 KARI has achieved weight reduction (from over 80 to 50kg) of electronic units including the onboard computer, power controller, power distributor, mounted data processor, and harness of the test lunar orbiter by applying a lightweight design and has reduced the power consumption (110W→ 65W) of the signal/power distribution system.
 The institute has also localized the 30N class (4 units) large-capacity high-thrust propulsion system needed for entry into lunar orbit.
 This contrasts with the existing satellite altitude control thruster which was 5N class.
-Furthermore, KARI is developing a large antenna (35m) system for increasing the communication range to the Moon, which includes high-powered transmission for deep-space communication, high-gain antenna, low noise receiver, etc.
+KARI has also developed a Deep space antenna system (35 metres) to extend communication range to the moon.

 Technologies required for Lunar Orbit Exploration